Table of contents

 Smallest Instance | An instance with two virtual CPUs and 8 GB RAM will cost you around USD69/month. | An instance with two virtual CPUs and 8 GB RAM will cost you around USD70/month. | An instance with two virtual CPUs and 8 GB RAM will cost around USD52/month. |

-Largest Instance | The most prominent instance, which includes 3.84 TB RAM and 128 vCPUs, will cost you around USD 3.97/hour. | The most significant instance, which includes 3.89 TB RAM and 128 vCPUs, will cost you around USD 6.79/hour. | The most significant instance, which includes 3.75 TB RAM and 160 vCPUs, will cost you around USD 5.32/hour. |
+Largest Instance | The most prominent instance, which includes 3.84 TB RAM and 128 vCPUs, costs around USD 3.97/hour. | The most significant instance, which includes 3.89 TB RAM and 128 vCPUs, costs around USD 6.79/hour. | The most significant instance, which includes 3.75 TB RAM and 160 vCPUs, will cost you around USD 5.32/hour. |

 Apart from the pricing above models, another model is worth mentioning!!
 AWS and Azure offer their cloud services with pay-per-minute billing options, whereas GCP is ahead of them by providing a pay-per-second billing option.
 Moreover, GCP offers discounts and flexible contracts to gain maximum demand influx.